-My conversation with Ms. Yoga Instructor wasn’t in-depth like a coaching session; if we didn’t resolve or even fully excavate the root causes of her dichotomy, that wasn’t the intention.
-But it seemed her most potent relationship desire was a substantial second income, which would allow her to finally buy a house.
-That’s really what she wanted.
+My conversation with Ms. Yoga Instructor wasn’t a coaching session; if we didn’t resolve or even fully excavate the root causes of her dichotomy, that wasn’t the intention.
+But after a lengthy discussion, the most potent desire of hers we uncovered was to own a nice house.
+Which would require a substantial second income.
+Which would require a life partner.

 I also recently spoke to a man who’s struggling with low self-esteem, and is seeking a dating coach.
 While it was clear that he’s lonely, isolated and hungry for connection on the one hand, on the other, he’s heavily relying on the approval of a girlfriend to feel good about himself.

 These are two different things.
-And it’s an important distinction because connection is readily available, and would do him a lot of good.
+And it’s an important distinction because there’s nothing fundamentally unlikable about the guy.
+Connection is readily available, and would do him a lot of good.
 But someone willing to source his self-worth for him is not readily available, and in any case would do him a lot of bad.

-As much as he pines for things like love and affection, he’s more likely to detonate a relationship, if he found himself in one, than to thrive in it.
-He argues for his own inadequacy, hoping he’ll lose the argument to a loving girlfriend.
-This continues until he wins.
+As much as he pines for things like love and affection, he’s more prone to detonate a relationship when he finds himself in one, than to thrive in it.
+He continues to argue for his own inadequacy, hoping he’ll lose the argument to his loving, supportive, encouraging girlfriend.
+This continues until he wins, and she leaves.